What Does it Mean to Have an Eating Disorder?

 - Eating quickly and consuming more food than necessary

 Is Therapy an Effective Treatment for Eating Disorders?

-Our expert staff of therapists at CRC Treatment Center in Chicago are trained to treat disordered eating and help you on your road to recovery.
+Our expert staff of therapists at Chicago Rehab Center are trained to treat disordered eating and help you on your road to recovery.
 It is critical that you get the help you need as disordered eating can lead to life-threatening health problems, increased depression and anxiety, and substance use disorders.
 Our trained therapists in Chicago are going to meet you where you are at and create a program that is customized specifically for your needs and goals.

 What Types of Therapy are Available at a Disordered Eating Recovery Center?

-Our therapists specializing in eating disorder therapy at CRC in Chicago will help you to identify your patterns and beliefs, create new healthier ones, and make lasting change.
+Our therapists specializing in eating disorder therapy at Chicago Rehab Center will help you to identify your patterns and beliefs, create new healthier ones, and make lasting changes.
 There are many different types of therapy options available at our treatment center, and the right one for you depends on the severity of your disorder and your overall needs.
 Options include: